HewlettPackard/oneview-sdk-ruby/README.md

 ```

 ### Custom Logging
-The default logger is a standard logger to STDOUT, but if you want to specify your own logger, you can.
+The default logger is a standard logger to STDOUT, but if you want to specify your own, you can.
 However, your logger must implement the following methods:

 ```ruby
 debug(String)